microsoftgraph/microsoft-graph-docs/concepts/delta-query-events.md

-# Get incremental changes to events in a calendar view
+---title: "Get incremental changes to events in a calendar view "description: "A calendar view is a collection of events in a date/time range from the default calendar (../me/calendarview) "---# Get incremental changes to events in a calendar view

 A calendar view is a collection of events in a date/time range from the default calendar (../me/calendarview) or some other calendar of the user's.
 By using delta query, you can get